- Gerald W. Schwartz

 Another piece of advice Gerry shares with young people is to keep growing.
 “You have got to put yourself into a position where you’re back in kindergarten, learning,” he says.
 “Whenever I am learning about a new business or an industry I have not dealt with previously, I am back in kindergarten learning all I can about it and how it works.
 That approach has allowed me to grow as a person.”

-When asked about his Horatio Alger Award, Mr. Schwartz says, “I am honored by it, of course.
+When asked about his Horatio Alger Award, Mr. Schwartz says, “I am honoured by it, of course.
 I am especially happy about the Horatio Alger scholarships, as I love helping young people get an education.
 If you are undereducated, you will have a tough time in life.”

 More about Gerald W. Schwartz